schmidt-software/KeenWrite/USAGE.md

 > The novel "Diary of Anne Frank" is one of the most widely read books in the world.

-Since it is time-consuming to type in the variable name each time, it is possible to inject the variable name automatically.
+As it is laborious to type in variable names, it is possible to inject the variable name using autocomplete.
 Accomplish this as follows:

 1. Create a new file.
-1. Type in a partial value, such as **Dia**.
+1. Type in a partial variable value, such as **Dia**.
 1. Press `Ctrl+Space` (hold down the `Control` key and tap the spacebar).

 The editor shows: